MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockRenderLighting.md

 ***Complete Setup in Resource Pack***

-This isn’t our first time setting up a custom block, so this time we're giving you shortened steps.
+This isn't our first time setting up a custom block, so this time we're giving you shortened steps.
 If at any point you get lost, please refer back to the previous custom block tutorials or the minecraft-samples page noted above.

 1. Export the file in ***Blockbench*** just as we did for the sushi block.
 1. Add the downloaded geometry file by navigating to ***custom_block_resource_pack/models/blocks*** and copying the file in.